-If you cannot reach a Progressive settlement, you can either get nothing or agree to arbitration.
+If you cannot reach a mutually agreeable car accident settlement amount, you can either get nothing or agree to arbitration.

-Do not be surprised if the Progressive claims adjuster tries to talk you out of arbitration.
+Do not be surprised if the Progressive claims adjuster tries to talk you out of car accident arbitration.
 The adjuster might bump up their offer.
 If you go to arbitration, this suggests the adjuster failed.
 A case that goes into arbitration costs Progressive more money.

 Progressive Arbitration for 3rd-Party Claims

 However, arbitration is often better than going to court and facing lengthy legal proceedings.
 Speak to an experienced car accident lawyer to get a better idea if arbitration or a lawsuit would be best to move your case forward.